opentelekomcloud/docs-next/docs/blueprints/by-use-case/sovereignty/nextcloud/2_deploy-nextcloud-on-cce.md

     enabled: false
 ```

-1. **host**: Specifies the hostname where Nextcloud will be accessible.
-For example, `nextcloud.example.com`.
+1. **host**: Specifies the hostname where Nextcloud will be accessible from. e.g.: `nextcloud.example.com`.

 2. **existingSecret**:
    - `enabled: true` enables the use of existing secrets for configuration.